People's Revolutionary Army (El Salvador): Child Soldiers

+The ERP recruited and used children during the Salvadoran Civil War.
+A 1989 U.S. Department of State report stated that captured FMLN documents showed that the ERP, along with the FPL, organized children aged 9–15 into "pioneer squads"; the report also documented the use of children as couriers and spotters and reports of children being kidnapped for recruitment.
+Photographs taken by Linda Hess Miller in Perquín in July 1990 document ERP combatants, including children carrying weapons.

 Signing of the Peace Accords and Subsequent Events

 In 1992, following the signing of the Chapultepec Peace Accords, the ERP demobilized its guerrilla forces and participated in the 1994 presidential and legislative elections as part of the FMLN, which, in accordance with the peace agreement, had been transformed into a legal political party.
 After the elections, the ERP and the RN adopted a social democratic ideology and separated from the FMLN to jointly form a new political party called the Democratic Party (PD).

 In May 1993, Joaquín Villalobos was interviewed alongside Juan José Dalton, son of Roque Dalton, in the Mexican newspaper Excélsior.
 In the interview, they discussed the origins of the ERP and the guerrilla movement in El Salvador, and how Villalobos rose through the ranks of the armed struggle.
 He also reflected on the need for self-criticism, but denied having been one of the direct perpetrators of Roque Dalton’s death.

 In June 1993, during the first congress of the Revolutionary Party of El Salvador, and after the Chapultepec Accords had been signed, the People’s Revolutionary Army (ERP) changed its name to People’s Renewed Expression, redirecting its efforts toward peaceful political participation.